-Following training, youth are matched with trained worksite supervisors at public sector and nonprofit organizations, who provide one-on-one instruction and workplace mentoring.
+Following training, youth are matched with trained worksite supervisors at a wide range of companies/organizations who provide one-on-one instruction and workplace mentoring.
 Placements are based on each youth’s interest assessment, education and career goals.
-Participants work 10 hours per week during the school year and 20 hours per week during the summer.
-Worksites include community-based organizations, arts and cultural organizations, recreation centers, childcare and development centers, Beacon Centers and other public agencies.
-Positions include computer/clerical aide, art intern, childcare aide, library aide, recreational assistance, graphic designer, and others.
+Participants work 10 hours a week during the school year and 20 hours a week during the summer.
+Worksites include community-based organizations, arts and cultural organizations, recreation centers, childcare and development centers, government agencies and private companies.

 Youth Leadership Development

-Community service is a program-wide effort and is an integral part of the MYEEP experience.
-Each youth participates in at least one community service event during their participation in the program.
+Community service is a program-wide effort and an integral part of the MYEEP experience.
+Each youth participates in at least one community service event while participating in the program.

 Career Awareness and Planning

-Participants are also exposed to a variety of career paths and their requirements.
+Participants are exposed to various career paths and their requirements.
 These activities help to reinforce the link between school completion, academic success and careers.
-MYEEP in San Francisco offers youth an opportunity to meet with working professionals in diverse career fields.
-Youth will also complete a career portfolio containing a cover letter, resume, letters of recommendation, reference list, and work samples.
+MYEEP in San Francisco, a career exploration event, offers youth an opportunity to meet with working professionals in diverse career fields.
+In addition to, youth complete a career portfolio containing a cover letter, resume, letter of recommendation, reference list, and work samples.

-While employed, youth also participate in ongoing training at their MYEEP community agency. site three times per month.
+While employed, youth also participate in ongoing training at their MYEEP community agency site once a week.
 Training topics include health education, conflict management, diversity/cultural competency, job search skills, post secondary education, study skills, resume and cover letter writing, career portfolio creation, goal setting, resource management, entrepreneurship, independent living skills and public speaking.